 Social Media, Meet the Real World

 Social media is a great way to communicate your message, but it’s the message that matters most.
-Make sure you answer YES to these questions for every post, comment or real-world conversation:
+Make sure you answer YES to these questions for every post, comment, or real-world conversation:

-- Did I clearly state the issue?
+- Did I clearly communicate the issue?